neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 Now that we have all the constraints, let's load our nodes.
 We're going to do that first and grab the relationships in a second pass.
 While we could do it in a single cypher statement, as we did above, it's more efficient to run them in series.

 Let's load the companies first.
-We're going to have a lot of duplication, since our key is cusip and many different rows in our csv, each representing a filing, have the same cusip.
+We're going to have a lot of duplication, since our key is CUSIP and many different rows in our csv, each representing a filing, have the same cusip.
 So, we need to enhance our LOAD CSV statement a little bit to deal with those duplicates.

     LOAD CSV WITH HEADERS FROM 'https://storage.googleapis.com/neo4j-datasets/form13/form13.csv' AS row MERGE (c:Company {cusip:row.cusip})